FFPC Main Event – Rules Explained

 Main Event drafts and NFL Week One Opening Game on Thursday: Starting in 2016, Online & Live, In-person Main Event drafts will be scheduled before and after Week One Opening Game on Thursday.
 All team owners, whether drafting before or after Thursday’s game will be able to submit and edit their starting lineup after Thursday’s game, including players which played in Thursday’s game.
 To confirm, all Main Event team owners will have the same choice on whether to start or sit Thursday players retroactively after they have watched that game.
 Fantasy stats for Thursday’s players will count towards Week One scores if they are in the starting lineup.
 This is exclusive to Week One.
 Starting in Week Two, players must be inserted into the starting lineup prior to the start of their games.

 This actually adds tremendous strategy to the Main Event drafts.
-Remember Dion Lewis and DeAngelo Williams from last year?
-How about Kevin Ogletree’s 30-point game against the Giants in 2012?
+Think of Kareem Hunt’s and Alex Smith’s Week 1 game performances from 2017.
+How about Dion Lewis and DeAngelo Williams from a few years back or Kevin Ogletree’s 30-point game against the Giants in 2012?
 If you choose to draft prior to Thursday, you may be able to grab one of these type of sleepers in the later rounds before he goes off on Thursday.
 Or you can wait to draft after Thursday’s game when the stats for those players are known.
 The choice is completely up to the team owner when to draft.

 3 Parts to the FFPC Main Event’s Season – the FFPC format was created to form 3 distinct and separate parts of the overall season.
 Teams have an opportunity to win prizes for succeeding in each of the three: